-<control-link>
+♦ <control-link>

-If a control link is specified in the Server configuration file, this is the address (IP address, or hostname, and port) to which every following session rebind and control request must be sent to.
-This may be needed to ensure session affinity in case of clustering.

-If no control link is specified in the Server configuration file, this parameter has the special value asterisk "" (UTF-8 code 0x2a).
+If a control link is specified in the Server configuration file, this is the address (IP address, or hostname, and port) to which every following session rebind and control request must be sent to, in case this requires the establishment of a new socket (possibly a websocket).
+Opening the new socket towards the "control link" address endpoint may be needed to ensure session affinity in case of clustering.
+If no control link is specified in the Server configuration file, this parameter has the special value asterisk "\" (UTF-8 code 0x2a).
 Its meaning is that the client should send all the session rebind and control requests to the same address to which it opened this stream connection.